 Eye movement desensitization and reprocessing (EMDR) is used for the treatment of PTSD-associated nightmares.

-It is a psychotherapeutic intervention which attempts to facilitate the processing of disturbing memories and experiences by stimulating neural mechanisms (through bilateral eye movements, tones, and taps) that are similar to those activated during REM sleep.
+It is a psychotherapeutic intervention that attempts to facilitate the processing of disturbing memories and experiences by stimulating neural mechanisms (through bilateral eye movements, tones, and taps) that are similar to those activated during REM sleep.

 Hypnosis is used for the treatment of nightmare disorder.